Sansevieria: Ornamental purposes

 Several former Sansevieria species are popular houseplants in temperate regions, with Dracaena trifasciata the most widely sold; numerous cultivars are available.
 In China, the plant is usually kept potted in a pot often ornamented with dragons and phoenixes.
 Growth is comparatively slow and the plant will last for many years.
 There are two main varieties: wild type sansevierias have stiff, erect, scattered, lance-shaped leaves while the bird's nest sansevierias grow in rosettes.
 As houseplants, sansevierias thrive on warmth and bright light, but will also tolerate shade.
 They can rot from over-watering, so it is important that they are potted in well-drained soil, and not over-watered.
 They need to be re-potted or split at the root from time to time because they will sometimes grow so large that they break the pot they are growing in.

 In Korea, potted sansevierias are commonly presented as a gift during opening ceremonies of businesses or other auspicious events.

 In Barbados, sansevieria is also popularly referred to as the "money plant", with the belief that the person having it will always have money.
 The belief seems to be based on an association of the color (green) with the US bills.

 Other former Sansevieria species are less common in cultivation.
 Another species is Sansevieria cylindrica, which has leaves which look quite different from D. trifasciata, but is equally tough.

 Plants can be propagated by seed, leaf-cutting, and division.
 Seeds are rarely used, as plants can normally be grown much faster from cuttings or divisions.
 As many cultivars are periclinal chimeras, they do not come true to type from leaf cuttings, and therefore must be propagated by rhizome division to retain the variegation.
+Plants that revert when propagated from a leaf cutting due to being periclinal chimeras will usually revert to the closest stable non-variagated cultivar to that of the plant the leaf cutting was from.

 Scenery in film and television

-Sansevierias have frequently been used as a set decoration in many films and TV shows, both in Hollywood and internationally, since at least the 1930s, including A Serbian Film, Being John Malkovich, Blue Velvet, Duck Soup, Groundhog Day, Homegrown, The Paper, and These Final Hours.
+Sansevierias have frequently been used as a set decoration in many films and TV shows, both in Hollywood and internationally, since at least the 1930s, including Being John Malkovich, Blue Velvet, Duck Soup, Groundhog Day, Homegrown, The Paper, and These Final Hours.